mikeglibrary/Data_Citation_Extract/README.md

 # Acknowledgements

 The development of this script was funded by a Concordia University Library (https://library.concordia.ca/) research grant.
+The code in this repository was primarily written by Concordia student Raeika Maroufi, with some additional coding done by Michael Groenendyk.